 Each center would have upto 200-bed hospitals and an investment to the tune of around Rs 30 crore may be required, he said adding a concrete picture would emerge when the final projects are prepared.

 Gehlot, who inaugurated the Girls' Hostel of Nirtar built at a cost of Rs 6.5 crore, said steps are being taken for modernisation of the center where a large number of patients come from states like Bihar and Chhattisgarh.

 On Monday, Odisha's Minister for Disability Welfare Pranab Prakash Das met Gehlot here and submitted a memorandum demanding three regional centers in the state.
 Odisha's Scheduled Caste and Scheduled Tribe Development Minister Lalbihari Himirika also met him.

-*This information is from an external source (Shillong Times).
+(i)Source/Reference: Shillong Times.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Disabled God: Disability Ethics Research Paper : Rev. S Manohar Pradeep, B.Sc., M.A., M.A., B.D., (M.Th) (2018/05/06)